bluecatlabs/gateway-workflows/Community/service_point_watcher/README.md

 All service points which belongs to the specified CI will be listed here.
 Service points which are **NOT** associated with an IP address will not be listed here even if it does belong to the specified CI.

-The information for each column is the following.
+Information on each column are the following.
 - Name
 The name of the service point.
 It is typically a unique name followed by the first eight digits of the service point ID.